fangjingyan/B2C-shopping-website/README.md

 OrderInfo table records each user's order information, one user could place one or more orders.

-OrderGoods table records each SKU good's information and comment of one order, one order could contain one or more SKU goods.
+OrderGoods table records each SKU good's information of one order, one order could contain one or more SKU goods.